 PFMO, PFMV, and TBW (collectively, "PFM Affiliates") have engaged PFM to provide management and administrative services to PFM Affiliates.
 PFMO and PFMV have engaged TBW to provide management and administrative services to PFMO and PFMV.
 The APEX Series of Funds have engaged PFMO to provide management and administrative services to the APEX Series of Funds.
 SaskWorks has engaged PFMV to provide management and administrative services to SaskWorks.

-Together, the APEX Series of Funds and SaskWorks (collectively, the "Funds") directly control the following Investees.
+Together, the APEX Series of Funds and SaskWorks (collectively, the "Funds") directly control the following Investees as at December 31st 2024.

 Investees